-- $10 to park
+- $10 to park (As of 2015)

-- 1 mile hike down to the bay
+- 1-mile hike down to the bay

-- $20 for kayaks or SUP for an hour
+- $20 for kayaks or SUP for an hour (as of 2015)

-After getting a spot and paying I would recommend going out on the small rock next to the lot to get a view of the entire bay before starting the walk down.
+After getting a spot and paying, I would recommend going out on the small rock next to the lot to get a view of the entire bay before starting the walk down.

 The castle of Lake Tahoe, as it is affectionately known, is the beautiful Vikingsholm.
-You can take a 1 hour tour for $10 and you can read all about my thoughts on the tour here.
-It is crazy to think that someone actually owned this entire bay at one point in time so touring their house was a must for me.
+You can take a 1-hour tour for $10, and you can read all about my thoughts on the tour here.
+It is crazy to think that someone actually owned this entire bay at one point in time, so touring their house was a must for me.

-After getting back to your car I recommend going to the vista point as well.
-The vista point is on the hill opposite the parking lot, South on the main road.
+After getting back to your car, I recommend going to the vista point as well.
+The vista point is on the hill opposite the parking lot, south on the main road.
 You can pull in here and see a beautiful view of the bay and the island below.
 It is a great way to end your day in Emerald Bay.

-If you are looking for other adventures I highly suggest checking out the nearby Eagle Lake loop as it is a great hike, one of my favorites in the area.
+If you are looking for other adventures, I highly suggest checking out the nearby Eagle Lake loop as it is a great hike, one of my favorites in the area.
 You can read more about it here.